 In vitro fertilisation (IVF)

-This is where the ovaries are stimulated (using hormonal injections) to produce eggs.
+In vitro fertilisation, or IVF, is where the ovaries are stimulated (using hormonal injections) to produce eggs.
 The eggs are harvested from the ovaries using ultrasound guidance and then fertilised with sperm in a laboratory incubator.
+The fertilised eggs (called embryos) are then grown for up to five days.
+One or two of the best quality embryos are then transferred into the womb to achieve a pregnancy.

 When is IVF advised?